Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 image: nginx:latest

-💡 Note: In the example above we see a Yaml file that is called 'pod-example.yaml', the first thing would be to create the pod, secondly it would be to list the pods to see if our pod was created in a satisfactory way and if we want to learn more about our Pod we can use the reserved word 'describe', the commands would be in this order and like this:
+💡Note: In the previous example, we see a Yaml file called ‘pod-example.yaml’, the first step would be to create the pod, secondly list the pods to see if our pod was created successfully, and if we want to delve deeper into our Pod we can use the reserved word ‘describe’, the commands would be in this order and in this way:

 kubectl apply -f pod-example.yaml